JenyZenteno/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-About permissions and users in Shell
+About permissions and users in Shell Ubuntu